 Other students said that the unexpected enforcement of this policy has especially penalized students who are low-income and struggle with mental illness.

-Rising Engineering senior Emily Vo has one year of financial aid left, but still has 14 course units left to fulfill.
-Vo, who has received treatment for bipolar disorder since sophomore year, said taking seven courses a semester will be impossible.
+A rising Engineering senior, who requested anonymity, has one year of financial aid left, but still has 14 course units left to fulfill.
+The student, who has received treatment for bipolar disorder since sophomore year, said taking seven courses a semester will be impossible.

-Vo switched her major from computer engineering to digital media design, a 40-credit curriculum.
+The student switched their major from computer engineering to digital media design, a 40-credit curriculum.

 “Penn is all this talk about how they are supporting first generation, low-income students and care about mental health, but this policy actively hurts all these groups,” Wong said.
 “The school is basically saying that if you are wealthy, you can take all the time you need to finish school, but if you aren’t, you better finish your education in four years and get out.”